 Creating the proposal

 How did you come up with your Google Season of Docs proposal?
 What process did your organization use to decide on an idea?
 How did you solicit and incorporate feedback?

 Include a short section on your budget.
 How did you estimate the work?
 Were there any unexpected expenses?
 Did you end up spending less than the grant award?
 Did you allocate funds properly or were some items you budgeted for more/less/unnecessary?
-Did you have other funds outside of Season of Docs that you were able to use?
+Did you have other funds outside of Google Season of Docs that you were able to use?

 Who worked on this project (use usernames if requested by participants)?
 How did you find and hire your technical writer?
 How did you find other volunteers or paid participants?
 What roles did they have?
 Did anyone drop out?
 What did you learn about recruiting, communication, and project management?